caplaz/home-assistant-sfpuc/INSTALLATION.md

 3. **Search and Install**:

-   - Use the search box to find "SF Water"
+   - Use the search box to find "San Francisco Water Power Sewer"
    - Click on the integration when it appears
    - Click "Download" button
    - Select "Download" in the confirmation dialog